Tips for Homeowners

 Clarke Environmental Mosquito Management, Inc.

-If residents are experiencing high levels of mosquito activity, please contact Clarke’s mosquito hotline directly at (800) 942-2555 or visit their website.
+If residents are experiencing high levels of mosquito activity, please contact Clarke’s mosquito hotline directly at (800) 942-2555 or visit the Clark Mosquito website.

 DuPage County Health Department